What is Yard Waste?

 Yard Waste is Collected Separately State laws prohibit yard waste from being buried in landfills.
 Therefore, all yard waste is collected separately and taken to a compost facility for recycling into organic soil products.
 The facility is located at the Alamance County landfill.
 Yard waste that is containerized as well as yard waste of small volume, less than 4 feet in length will be collected on your normal collection day.

 Larger yard waste, in volume or length, is collected Monday, Tuesday, Thursday, and Friday on a convenience schedule by a special knuckle boom truck.
-There is a special collection charge if the amount collected exceeds 3 cubic yards.
-Collection cost is determined by the number of scoops required to collect the waste (refer to fee schedule).

 How to Properly Prepare Yard Waste for Pickup